 Overview

-This subclause4.2 specifies the nomenclature used to describe the different types of star sensors.
+Clause 4.2 specifies the nomenclature used to describe the different types of star sensors.
 Their classification is based on the minimum capabilities to be met by each type.

 The term star sensor is used to refer generically to any sensor using star measurements to drive its output.
 It does not imply any particular capabilities.